 For international travel, airlines must establish a policy for unaccompanied minors and prohibit minors under the age of five from travelling without their parent or an accompanying person who is at least 16 years old.

-Airline obligations for transportation of musical instruments are set out in the Air Passenger Protection Regulations
+Reference: Airline obligations in this area are listed in their tariffs.
+Specific obligations for international travel are set out in the Air Passenger Protection Regulations

 Airlines must include in their tariffs the terms and conditions of carriage regarding the transportation of musical instruments as checked or carry-on baggage.
 This includes: